bluecaret/family-cookbook/docs/recipe/maple-miso-glazed-roasted-carrots.md

   - side
   - carrot
 excerpt: 'Roast rainbow carrots in oil, salt, pepper at 425° for 20-30 minutes.
 When almost tender, brush mixture (1 tbsp maple syrup, 1 tbsp miso, ½ tsp soy sauce) on carrots.
 Cook ~ 5 min more.
 Garnish with fresh thyme.'
-quick: true
----

-## Quick Recipe

-Roast rainbow carrots in oil, salt, pepper at 425° for 20-30 minutes.
+noRecipe: 'Roast rainbow carrots in oil, salt, pepper at 425° for 20-30 minutes.
 When almost tender, brush mixture (1 tbsp maple syrup, 1 tbsp miso, ½ tsp soy sauce) on carrots.
 Cook ~ 5 min more.
-Garnish with fresh thyme.
+Garnish with fresh thyme.'
+noRecipeOnly: true
+---